learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ### Business Problem

-For this project, it will be up to you to define a stakeholder and business problem appropriate to this dataset.
-If you are feeling overwhelmed or behind, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
-A business problem you could focus on is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.
+It is up to you to define a stakeholder and business problem appropriate to this dataset.

+If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
+A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.

 ## Deliverables